As a robust content management system, WordPress gets preference from bloggers, freelancers and eCommerce business owners.

 However, if we start a membership site or an eCommerce website, we have to collect payment from the user or buyer.
 Is it possible to collect payment through WordPress sites?
 The answer is YES.
 One of the many benefits of WordPress is the ease with which it can be integrated with various payment platforms, enabling the buyer or user to pay on the site.
 In this article, let me share some of the best ways to collect payment using WordPress sites.

 Important: This post goes through some of the best methods to collect payments in the simplest form.
-If you are interested in creating a full-fledge E-Commerce website have a look at our post regarding the Top 20 E-Commerce WordPress Plugins.
+If you are interested in creating a full-fledge E-Commerce website have a look at our post regarding the best WordPress e-commerce plugins.

 PayPal is the commonest option.
 It is one of the oldest online payment provider used by millions of buyers and sellers.
 You can collect donation and set up a shopping cart with PayPal.
 All the payments go into your account directly.
 Some plugins to help with PayPal and WordPress integration are: